peterhinch/micropython-async/FASTPOLL.md

 `select.poll`, and because the coroutine accessing the device is descheduled until polling succeeds.

-Unfortunately current `uasyncio` polls I/O with a relatively high degree of latency.
-It also has a bug whereby bidirectional devices such as UARTS could fail to handle concurrent input and output.
+Unfortunately official `uasyncio` polls I/O with a relatively high degree of latency.
+It also has a bug whereby bidirectional devices such as UARTS can fail to handle concurrent input and output.

 This version has the following changes: